 They consider the ways characteristics and properties of technologies can be combined to design and produce sustainable solutions.
-They develop strategies which enable them to consider society and ethics; social, ethical and sustainability factors.
+They develop strategies which enable them to consider and ethics; ethical society social. and sustainability factors.
 Students' use of creativity, innovation and enterprise skills is encouraged to increase independence and collaboration.